 Snakes, sharks, piranhas, spiders, being buried alive – these are just some of the things people consistently say they fear less than speaking in public.
 On almost every list or countdown of our greatest fears, public speaking is almost always at the top.
 The potential for massive embarrassment makes us shutter with fear.
-Unfortunately for some, public speaking is a vital skill in business.
-Frequently you will be required to speak in front of meetings, boardrooms, and gatherings.
+Unfortunately for some, public speaking is a vital skill in business, but luckily there are professional courses you can take as part of your training for a role, like those from Ginger Public Speaking, which will help you to fight those nerves.
+In a job you could frequently you might be required to speak in front of meetings, boardrooms, and gatherings.
 You will not only have to communicate adequately, but eloquently as well.
 A good public speech could be the key to motivating your employees, frightening your competition, or convincing new customers.
 To be a successful entrepreneur, you simply need to overcome your fear of public speaking.
 Hopefully, these tips will help.

 1. Find Your Biggest Critic and Get Lots of Feedback

 If you are afraid of public speaking, this tip may seem absolutely terrifying.
+However, tips such as this are crucial for you to start dealing with nerves more effectively.
 Having someone critique your speaking failures may be as appealing as rubbing salt on an open wound.
 However, constructive criticism is perhaps your greatest tool for improvement.
 Critics can point out what isn’t working and can offer you a different perspective.
 They can call you out on things you would have never noticed.
 The initial criticism may sting a little, but it will make you stronger.
 Knowing that you have already faced your biggest critics and survived unscathed will undoubtedly fill you with confidence when it is time to make your next speech.

 Don’t write down your speech